Employers' Insights for Job Seekers

 Source: REOS Recruitment methods

-Using data from the National Skills Commission and a range of other sources, the NSC has developed information and resources to assist those navigating the jobs market.
+Using data from Jobs and Skills Australia and a range of other sources, the JSA has developed information and resources to assist those navigating the jobs market.
 This includes research and advice for: job seekers, including those who may face barriers in their search for work; job and community providers; career and education professionals; and governments providing programs and policy support.